bookofproofs/bookofproofs.github.io/_sources/history/17th-century/maupertuis.md

 * Back in Paris by July of 1730, Maupertuis began writing papers on mechanics in which he used the expertise he had already developed on curves.
 * By 1731 he had written his first paper on astronomy and another on differential equations, and was rapidly developing a reputation as an all round mathematician and scientist.
 * It is an interesting paper but it contains some errors and shows that Maupertuis has not fully understood Newton's inverse square law and the resulting gravitational force within a solid body.
-* In November 1732 he declared himself a supporter of Newton's theory of gravitation in France with his publication of a major treatise Figures des astres Ⓣ(Shapes of the stars).
+* In November 1732 he declared himself a supporter of Newton's theory of gravitation in France with his publication of a major treatise "Figures des astres" Ⓣ(Shapes of the stars).
 * It announced Maupertuis's position on one of the biggest problems of the day, namely the shape of the Earth.
 * In May 1735 the Paris Academy sent an expedition to Peru to make measurements of the Earth.
 * It was headed by La Condamine and had Bouguer and Godin as members.